nasim-raj-laskar/Batch-scripts/README.md

 ### 1. Shutdown.bat

 - 🛑 Description: A script to shutdown the system after a certain time delay or immediately.
-- 📄 Usage: Details on how to use this script can be found in the [Shutdown directory README](./Shutdown/README.md)
+- 📄 Usage: Details on how to use this script can be found in the [Shutdown directory README](./Shutdown/README.md).

 ### 2. RAM-overflow.bat
 - ⚠️ Description: A script designed to simulate a memory overflow situation, useful for testing and educational purposes.
-- 📄 Usage: Details on how to use this script can be found in the RAM-overflow directory README.
+- 📄 Usage: Details on how to use this script can be found in the [RAM-overflow directory README](./RAM-overflow/README.md).

 ### 3. Infinite Folder.bat

 - 💥 Description: A script that creates an infinite number of nested folders, filling disk space rapidly.
-- 📄 Usage: Details on how to use this script can be found in the [Infinite Folder directory README](./Infinite Folder/README.md).
+- 📄 Usage: Details on how to use this script can be found in the [Infinite Folder directory README](./infinite-folder/README.md)
+.

 ### 4.Space-Eating Script

 - 💣 Description: A space-eating script that rapidly consumes disk space, useful for testing system limits.
-- 📄 Usage: Details on how to use this script can be found in the [Space-Eating Script directory README](./Space-Eating Script/README.md).
+- 📄 Usage: Details on how to use this script can be found in the [Space Eating directory README](./space-eating/README.md).

 ## 🗂️ Repository Structure